SenorAgosto/trie/README.md

 # trie

-A fixed key-size trie implementation.
+A fixed size trie implementation.

 ### Dependencies

-- none
+- C++11

 Used for unit testing on all platforms: